Originally written December 2012, revised April 2016.

 I think I know—I mean, ah, yes, but it’s all wrong

 That is, I think I disagree.

 And to think that the flip side of “Strawberry Fields Forever” was “Penny Lane” is another mind-blower.
 What a fucking single!
 And two great music videos to boot!
 If you want to know how far The Beatles advanced in just a few short years, just go to one of those look-up-the-chord sites and compare the chord structure of “Penny Lane” to that of “I Want to Hold Your Hand.”
 This is another McCartney gem that flows so naturally as it takes you through the typical day in the neighborhood, expressing the silliness and the sadness that colors everyday life.

 “Baby You’re a Rich Man” was likely buried in the emotional love-your-brother tide initiated by its A-side partner but it’s a fun song full of weird but appropriate sounds and Ringo pounding the drums with the joy of a child.
 It’s what this babe likes to call a “hoot.”

 At this point, “All You Need Is Love” should be anti-climactic, but even with all those tough acts to follow, it delivers the goods.
-The verses do cross the line into nonsense lyrics from time to time, but perhaps the verses are full of nonsense that doesn’t matter because what really matters is love . . . and that’s all you need.
-While as an anthem for world peace and universal brother-sister-trans-hood the message is completely naïve, I hear the line “all you need as love” more as a balancing factor in a world full of bad news.
+The verses do cross the line into nonsense lyrics from time to time, but that hardly matters because what really matters is love . . . and that’s all you need.
+I wish the human race understood that.